 Photography and Digital Imaging

 - Minneapolis College’s Photography and Digital Imaging is unique in its approach to photography.
-In addition to the creative aspects of photography, you will learn the technical side of photography including software specific to image capture and the gear used in the studio and on location.
+In addition to the creative aspects of photography, you will learn the technical side of photography including software specific to image capture and enhancement and the cameras and lighting used in the studio and on location.

-- Faculty members are qualified, passionate professionals with extensive skills who are working in the photography field.
-Faculty members are selected for their experience within the given subject they teach.
+- Faculty are qualified, passionate professionals with extensive skills who have worked as professional photographers.
+Faculty are selected for their experience within the given subject they teach.

-- Cutting Edge technology and facilities strengthen the program’s practical experience.
+- Cutting Leading edge technology and facilities strengthen the program’s practical experience.
 You will have access to the latest software, cameras and equipment as well as studios and post-production facilities.

-- Local and nationally acclaimed experts serve as guest speakers each semester.
-Minneapolis College’s Photography and Digital Imaging faculty members work closely with the Twin Cities’ commercial photographic community to ensure the curriculum is current and relevant to the industry.
+- Minneapolis College’s Photography and Digital Imaging faculty members work closely with the Twin Cities’ commercial photographic community to ensure the curriculum is current and relevant to industry needs.

 - You will learn traditional photographic skills: composition, exposure, camerawork and metering and lighting techniques.